BarendNieuwoudt/BHotKey/Readme.md

 _Note:_ The path must be absolute, and have forward slashes `/` and NOT back slashes `\`.

+_Note:_ The Path must be to an '.exe', linking to a shortcut will open a new instance every time the key is activated.

 If a program is already running, the existing instance will be activated, otherwise a new instance will be opened.

 ### --- Text Replacement Templates ---